zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

 this tool set.

-To install :program:`MinGW`, visit the site `MinGW Home`_ and install the following packages with their installler `mingw-get-setup.exe`:
+To install :program:`MinGW`, visit the site `MinGW Home`_ and install the following packages with their installer `mingw-get-setup.exe`:

 * mingw-developer-toolkit
 * mingw32-base